martinkiefer/Scotch/Baselines/SIMD+OpenMP/README.md

 Each thread is responsible for a chunk of the data.
 The implementation performs multiple passes over the chunk.
 Each pass updates 16 sketch counters simultaneously in a vectorized fashion (AVX512).
 The implementations is compute bound for reasonably large sketch sizes.

 ## Matrix Sketches
 Each thread is responsible for a chunk of the data.
 The implementation performs multiple passes over the chunk.
 One pass per row is made, computing the update for 16 consecutive input values in a vectorized fashion (AVX512).
 The random reads and writes to main memory have to be serialized.
-The implementation is mostly compute bound, for sketch matrices with a lot of columns it can becomes bound by memory latency.
+The implementation is mostly compute bound, for sketch matrices with large rows it can become bound by memory latency.

 # Generating Sample Data
 The implementations assume a 2G input file called ./data.dump exists.
 It can be generated using the following command: